Read more articles

 * The Lombard PowerBook G3 cannot boot from USB

-1. Connect your USB stick/drive in a root USB port on your PowerPC Mac.
+1. Completely power off (not restart) the Mac, then connect your USB stick/drive in a root USB port on your PowerPC Mac.

-3. ...hold down those 4 keys together: [ CMD + OPT/ALT + O + F ] until you see the white Open Firmware screen similar to this:
+2. Power the Mac on and immediately hold down those 4 keys together: [ CMD + OPT/ALT + O + F ] until you see the white Open Firmware screen, similar to this:

 Finally, sometimes it just doesn't work, no matter what.
 It could be that the disk image you cloned was not correctly dumped to begin with and it is lacking a tiny partition or a boot sector that prevents your Mac from booting it today, or it could be that your USB ports are not behaving correctly.
 Know that if this process fails, there is another method which will require you to temporarily borrow an old hard drive to launch the Mac OS X installer.